disturbedkh/Aegis-All-In-One/README.md

 - ✅ **Properly restore file ownership** to non-root user

 You'll be prompted to customize:
-- Database usernames and passwords
+- Database usernames and passwords (properly configured across all services including Koji and init scripts)
 - API secrets and bearer tokens
 - Service-specific settings

+> 💡 **Note**: Custom database usernames are now properly applied to all configuration files, including Koji environment URLs and the database initialization script.

 ### Step 3: Start the Stack